Reward your employees’ hard work with monetary incentives

 Salary raise

-A salary raise is one of the most common monetary incentives to reflect an employee’s career advancement or exemplary performance.
+First, a salary raise is one of the most common monetary incentives.
+It reflects an employee’s growth or strong performance.

 Cash bonuses

-A cash bonus is another common type of monetary incentive.
-It refers to a lump sum of money added on top of the salary of an employee, a department, or the entire organization for reasons:
+Meanwhile, a cash bonus is another common type.
+It is a lump sum added on top of pay for a person, a team, or the whole company.
+Employers give it for reasons like:

 Allowances

-Employers commonly provide allowances for travel, technology, sales, and research.
+Employers often give allowances for travel, technology, sales, and research.
+So staff can cover work costs without dipping into their own pay.

 Commissions or profit-sharing